Kavehrafie/2026-nwp-AR1205/packages/materials/AR2205/params.typ

 ]

-#let ai = session("AI and the Future of Art")[
+#let ai = session("From digital to AI")[
-  Examination of the role of artificial intelligence in contemporary art creation and curation.
+  Examination of the evolution of digital art practices leading to the emergence of AI in art creation.

   _Read_: